aimmemotion/EmoVIT/README.md

 - Run
     - training
+    cd LAVIS
     python train.py --cfg-path FT.yaml

 - Parameter
   LAVIS/FT.yaml (Setting of hyperparameter)
   LAVIS/lavis/configs/models/blip2/blip2_instruct_vicuna7b.yaml (Select the location of llm weight)
-  LAVIS/lavis/configs/datasets/coco/defaults_vqa.yaml (Select the location of your data)
+  LAVIS/lavis/configs/datasets/coco/defaults_vqa.yaml (Select the location of your data) LAVIS/lavis/runners/runner_base.py (Change the name of the weight file to be saved.)

 ## Inference emoVIT
 If you haven't trained your own weights yet, you can use the model_weights1.pth provided in the LAVIS folder.